mattiash/node-http/README.md

 This module implements an http/https-server that behaves the way I think it should behave:

-1. Allow use of persistent connections
+1. Allow use of persistent connections.
 2. listenAsync() returns a promise that resolves with AddressInfo when the server is listening.
-3. close() stops listening for new connections immediately
+3. close() stops listening for new connections immediately.
-4. close() closes all idle persistent connections immediately
+4. close() closes all idle persistent connections immediately.
 5. close() closes all non-idle connections as soon as the response to the current request has been sent.
-6. closeAsync() does the same thing as close and returns a promise that resolves when all connections have been closed
+6. closeAsync() does the same thing as close and returns a promise that resolves when all connections have been closed.
-7. Works for http as well as https
+7. Works for http, https and http2.
 8. Has type-definitions for typescript.
 9. Has tests that check that it actually closes persistent connections correctly.
+10. Tests are run periodically on all supported versions of node, see [travis](https://travis-ci.org/mattiash/node-http) for details.

 ## API

-The module exports two functions, `createHttpServer` and `createHttpsServer`.
+The module exports

+- `createHttpServer` and `createHttpsServer` for creating http and https-servers
+- `createHttp2Server` and `createHttp2SecureServer` for creating http2 servers without and with TLS

+All functions work the same as their counterparts in node's `http`, `https`, and `http2` modules, but the returned object has been extended with extra methods.

 ### createHttpServer

 Takes a requestListener argument that is passed unmodified to node's [http.createServer](https://nodejs.org/api/http.html#http_http_createserver_options_requestlistener).
-Returns an an object that inherits from node's [http.Server](https://nodejs.org/api/http.html#http_class_http_server) and extends it with the following two methods:
+Returns an an object that inherits from node's [http.Server](https://nodejs.org/api/http.html#http_class_http_server) and extended it with the following two methods:

 #### listenAsync